 We are now in the era of collaborating with AI agents.
 You don’t need to be a computer scientist or a math whiz, but you do need to understand the "brain" behind the bot.
 If you don't understand how a Large Language Model (LLM) processes information, you’ll fall into the "garbage in, garbage out" trap.

-Think of AI as a brilliant but literal-minded intern.
-To get the best results, you need to provide clear context, set boundaries, and offer iterative feedback.
-Basic prompt engineering is no longer a hobby—it’s the new "typing."
+AI requires specific instructions to be effective.
+To get the best results, provide clear context, set boundaries, and offer iterative feedback.
+Basic prompt engineering is no longer a hobby; it is the new "typing."

 Critical Thinking: Why the World Still Needs a "Human-in-the-Loop"